mavriq-dev/Teensy-Documentation/FlexIO.md

 Each shifter has several buffer registers that handle data in different ways:

-The standard buffer (SHIFTBUF) is your basic interface - data goes in and out normally The bit-swapped buffer (SHIFTBUFBIS) lets you reverse the bit order (useful when you need MSB first instead of LSB first) The byte-swapped buffer (SHIFTBUFBYS) swaps the order of bytes in your data The bit-byte-swapped buffer (SHIFTBUFBBS) does both bit and byte swapping When transmitting data, you write to these buffers and the shifter takes care of sending it out according to how it's configured.
+The standard buffer (SHIFTBUF) is your basic interface - data goes in and out normally.The bit-swapped buffer (SHIFTBUFBIS) lets you reverse the bit order (useful when you need MSB first instead of LSB first).

+The byte-swapped buffer (SHIFTBUFBYS) swaps the order of bytes in your data The bit-byte-swapped buffer (SHIFTBUFBBS) does both bit and byte swapping
+When transmitting data, you write to these buffers and the shifter takes care of sending it out according to how it's configured.
 When receiving data, the shifter collects the incoming bits and places them in the buffer for you to read.

 The shifter has a status flag that tells you when it's ready for more data (buffer empty) or when new data has arrived (buffer full), which helps you manage the flow of data.
+### Parallel Support

 ### DMA Support
 FlexIO1 and FlexIO2 support DMA operations, while FlexIO3 does not have DMA capability.
 The DMA functionality is structured as follows: